Food is largely a matter of personal choice, but here are a few of my choices:

 Which leads me to cooking.
 To save weight on fuel I prefer foods that don’t need actual cooking, just the addition of boiling water.
 Many that claim they need cooking, like 2 minute noodles or dried peas, are fine with a bit of time in hot water.
 You can wrap the cooking pot in something insulating after it has boiled to keep the cooking process going longer too.
 Some people make fitted cosies out of silvered and insulating car sunshades for this purpose.
 See the Gear page for more on cooking stoves.

 A few hardy types don’t cook at all.
-Soaking peas, noodles, etc for several hours in cold water yields pretty much the same result as a quick boil.
-You can carry a container of soaking dinner for the last hour or so of a day’s hike but I would have thought the weight advantage of not carrying a stove and fuel is then somewhat counterbalanced by carrying rehydrating food.
+Soaking peas, noodles, etc for an hour or so in cold water yields pretty much the same result as a quick boil.
+You could carry a container of soaking dinner for the last hour or so of a day’s hike but I would have thought the weight advantage of not carrying a stove and fuel is then somewhat counterbalanced by carrying rehydrating food.
 Also, cooking can increase the digestible percentage of a food (especially starch), which is one of the reasons why the discovery of fire gave our ancestors an evolutionary advantage.

 Lastly, there is the matter of good nutrition.
 You are going to be putting your body through more than it normally has to deal with, and your food options are going to be severely compromised.
 I take multivitamins with me, and when I get to a settlement, eat fresh food, including lots of vegetables and protein.
 Nutritionally sparse belly fillers like instant noodles are best left for the trail.
 You will also be burning up more energy than usual, so make sure you eat more than you normally would.
 Most people will lose a good deal of weight on the TA, which can be useful if you are a little heavy, as you will have less body load to carry.
 But it could be an endurance disadvantage for slimmer people if they lose their usual energy reserves stored in fat.
 There is some interesting commentary about nutrition on these pages by Laura Lancaster: Food for fuel and Eating for health.
 The nitty gritty information by Brenda L Braaten from which this is derived is found on Thru-Hiker.
 Some key take-home messages are that you need relatively more fat in your diet than normal (in a ratio of 50-35-15 of carbohydrate, fat and protein, expressed in % of calories), that men are at risk of burning muscle tissue for energy compared to women, and that you don’t need more salt in your diet despite all the sweating you may be doing, but getting enough vitamin C, iron and calcium can be a concern.
 Another nutrition site specifically for thru-hikers is Charge the trail, though only some of it is free.